practical-dreamer/vicuna_to_alpacan/README.md

 *MAY BE ABLE TO USE CUTOFF LENGTH PARAMETER IN OOBA'S TRAINER*

 ## How to use Script
-1. Convert vicuna json to alpaca format with "python vicuna_to_alpaca_format.py --input <path_to_vicuna_dataset>"
+1. Convert vicuna json to alpaca format with `python vicuna_to_alpaca_format.py --input <path_to_vicuna_dataset>`
-2. Copy the datasets folder to "text-generation-webui/training/datasets"
+2. Copy the datasets folder to `text-generation-webui/training/datasets`
-3. Copy the formats folder to "text-generation-webui/training/formats"
+3. Copy the formats folder to `text-generation-webui/training/formats`

 Still Totally Untested WIP